 While first impressions are not everything, they certainly help.
 A beautiful front door places potential homebuyers in a positive frame of mind before they have even seen the inside of your home.

-While all new front doors make a statement, replacing your current door for a brand-new steal door can often yield over a 100 percent return on investment.
-Steel doors add security, low maintenance and durability, which are all high yielding investments.
+While all new front doors make a statement, replacing your current door for a brand-new steel door can often yield over a 100 percent return on investment.
+Steel doors add security, low maintenance, and durability, which are all high-yielding investments.

 2. New Exterior Siding

 Unless potential home buyers are guided into your home blindfolded, they will see your house’s exterior before anything else.
 The importance of your exterior siding for the protection of your home cannot be stressed enough, but siding is also integral to your home’s exterior beauty.
 Dingy siding can make an otherwise beautiful home look sad and modest.
 When the exterior of your home makes the first impression, updating your home’s siding will automatically enhance visitors’ opinions of your home before they set foot in the door.

 While siding can be a major remodeling investment, having new siding installed on your home tells a potential buyer that their home’s first line of defense against exterior elements, climate, and pests remains in good condition and highly functional.
 Updating siding is not only a smart resale investment, but it is a home protection investment.

 Choosing a form of siding that requires little maintenance, such as vinyl or fiber cement, will help your home yield a higher return.
 Both of these forms of siding can be made to mimic traditional wood planks—meaning homeowners don’t have to sacrifice beauty for functionality.
 And both forms of siding yield a significant return on investment, with fiber cements yielding close to an 80 percent return.

 It’s safe to say that future homeowners value more than just beauty.
 They value homes that will last that don’t require enormous amounts of time and care.
 This makes residing your home a time and money-worthy home remodeling project.

 3. Updating Windows